camchambers/react-to-do/README.md

 # React To Do List
-A simple React todo list
+A simple to do list created with React.